 The engine temperature sensor informs the engine’s ECU about the current & ongoing variations in the engine temperature.
 ECU, in turn, adjusts and regulates the fuel quantity & ignition timing.
 The data from the engine temperature sensor provides readings for engine temperature gauge on the dashboard.
 Based on this data, the ECU also controls the additional functions such as switching on / off the engine cooling fan.

 Engine Coolant Temperature sensor is primarily located in the coolant passage of the liquid cooled engine; typically near the thermostat valve.

 The engine temperature sensor connects either to the temperature gauge or to the temperature indicator in the dashboard.
 In modern cars, you will notice that there is no separate engine temperature gauge.
-Instead, there is a tiny ‘light’ symbolizing the engine temperature; which is integrated in rpm-meter.
+Instead, there is a tiny ‘light’ symbolizing the engine temperature; which is integrated with rpm-meter.

-Upon turning the ignition 'ON', the letter ‘C’ also lights along with the temperature symbol; indicating that the engine is cold.
-It should automatically disappear; once the engine warms up to its optimum temperature (usually within 2/3 Kilometers of drive).
+Upon turning the ignition ‘ON’, the letter ‘C’ also lights along with the temperature symbol; indicating that the engine is cold.
+It should automatically disappear; once the engine warms up to its optimum temperature (usually within 2/3 Kilometers of the drive).

 What are the common causes of failure?